 B1.
 Do the people have the right to organize in different political parties or other competitive political groupings of their choice, and is the system free of undue obstacles to the rise and fall of these competing parties or groupings?
 4 / 4

-Turkish Cypriots are free to organize in political parties, and several parties compete in practice, with four represented in the legislature as of 2018, including two—HP and YDP—that had entered the chamber for the first time after the January elections.
+Turkish Cypriots are free to organize in political parties, and several parties compete in practice.
+Six parties were represented in the legislature as of 2018, including two—HP and YDP—that had entered the chamber for the first time after the January elections.
 Under a 2015 law, parties that receive at least 3 percent of the vote may obtain state funding.

 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 4 / 4

-There have been multiple democratic transfers of power between rival parties in both the presidency and the premiership over the past 15 years, with Akıncı ousting the incumbent president in the 2015 election.
+There have been multiple democratic transfers of power between rival parties in both the presidency and the premiership over the past two decades, with Akıncı ousting the incumbent president in the 2015 election.
 The ideologically diverse parties that formed a governing coalition in 2018 ousted a right-wing government led by the UBP.

 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 2 / 4

 All adult citizens may vote, but minority rights remain a concern.
 The few hundred Maronite and Greek Cypriots living in the TRNC are issued special identity cards and are unable to vote in TRNC elections.
-In 2017, President Akıncı opened one Maronite village to resettlement and announced plans to open two more, while a team began discussions with Maronite leaders that included the possible expansion of their political rights.
+In 2018, discussions continued regarding the promised reopening of Maronite villages to resettlement and the potential expansion of Maronite political rights in the north, but no concrete actions were taken.

 Women have full political rights, and a 2015 law requires 30 percent of a party’s parliamentary candidate list to consist of women.
 However, women’s political participation is limited in practice, particularly in leadership positions.
 In the 2018 elections, women won nine seats out of 50, an improvement from four in the previous legislature.
 Two of the 11 ministers in the new government were women.

 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 3 / 4

 Although there is a law providing for access to information, there has been very little progress in making government records available to the public in practice.
-Information is not always kept in an accessible form, and officials reportedly withhold data on sensitive topics such as naturalization of Turkish settlers as TRNC citizens.
-In 2017, the government was accused of improperly granting citizenship to individuals including the prime minister’s girlfriend.
+Information is not always kept in an accessible form, and officials reportedly withhold data on sensitive topics such as the naturalization of Turkish settlers as TRNC citizens.
 Officials must periodically disclose their personal assets, but the disclosures are not made public.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 3 / 4